Teaching Professor of Arabic Shakir Mustafa explains the term "Daesh" referring to the Islamic State group and what its origins are. ..

 M.A., 1967, Military, Media and History, Modern Cultural Europe, Science and Technology

-Gerald H. Herman is a professor of History at Northeastern University.
-He teaches undergraduate courses in cultural history, histories of Science and technology (with a Professor of Electrical and Computer Engineering), the history of modern warfare, and history and film.
-On the graduate level, he teaches a seminar on the Holocaust, a course on World War I, and a media and history production course in the department’s Public History program.
+Gerald H. Herman is a professor emeritus of history at Northeastern University.
+He taught undergraduate courses in cultural history, histories of science and technology (with a Professor of Electrical and Computer Engineering), the history of modern warfare, and history and film.
+On the graduate level, he taught a seminar on the Holocaust, a course on World War I, and a media and history production course in the department’s Public History program.
 He was a founding member both of the Historians Film Committee and of the National Council on Public History.
-His recent publications include From the Protocols of Zion to Holocaust Denial Trials: Challenging the Media, the Law and the Academy (co-edited with Deborah R. Kaufman, David Phillips, and James R. Ross) Oxford; Valentine Mitchell Publishers, 2007), “Creating the Twenty-first Century ‘Historian For All Seasons’” (The Public Historian, Summer, 2003), Critical Thinking Skills Using Primary Sources in World History (2004: J. Weston Walch), Critical Thinking Skills Using Primary Sources in U. S. History (2000), and new editions of U. S. History on the Screen: Teacher’s Resource Book on film and Video (2002) and World History on the Screen: Teachers Resource Book on film and Video (2003).
+His recent publications include From the Protocols of Zion to Holocaust Denial Trials: Challenging the Media, the Law and the Academy (co-edited with Deborah R. Kaufman, David Phillips, and James R. Ross) Oxford; Valentine Mitchell Publishers, 2007), “Creating the Twenty-first Century ‘Historian For All Seasons’” (The Public Historian, Summer, 2003), Critical Thinking Skills Using Primary Sources in World History (2004: J. Weston Walch), Critical Thinking Skills Using Primary Sources in U. S. History (2000), and new editions of U. S. History on the Screen: Teacher’s Resource Book on Film and Video (2002) and World History on the Screen: Teachers Resource Book on Film and Video (2003).
 He has written and produced award winning television, radio, and CD ROM based historical programs.
 Since 1988, he has served as Film and Electronic Media Reviews Editor for The Public Historian.

 Critical Thinking Using Primary Sources in World History (2004)*